We'll help you find the right solution for your needs

-Using Trusts, LLCs, Partnerships and other legal tools, I help people protect their assets from lawsuits, eliminate estate and capital gains taxes, avoid probate, and prevent family feuds that often arise when planning documents are not clear, concise, and thorough.
-Then, I help them identify the legacy they want to leave to their family and their community.
+Using Trusts and other legal tools, I help people protect their assets from lawsuits, divorces, second marriages, taxes, probate and family feuds that arise when planning documents are not clear, concise, and thorough.
+I help my clients identify the legacy they want to leave to their family and their community.

 Randall "Randy" Holmgren's practice focuses exclusively on estate planning, asset-protection planning, and business succession planning.

 Estate planning includes protections aimed at eliminating federal and state death taxes -- and the delays, hassles and costs of probate.
 Many clients act on Randy’s suggestions to establish educational trusts to help descendants improve their qualifications in trades, businesses or professions.
 Similar trusts are also set up to pay wedding expenses and the down payment on a first home.
 The ideal distribution of funds stems from the adage that ”it’s better to teach someone to fish than to give him a fish.”
 “Incentive trusts" enable descendants to receive certain amounts of inheritance when they reach milestones – educational, vocational or professional.
 Mr. Holmgren has taken hundreds of clients through the planning process to help them achieve estate their objectives.